The Extended Codes of Some Linear Codes: Summary of contributions and concluding remarks

-In this paper, several fundamental results about the extended codes of linear codes over finite fields were derived and presented in Theorem \ref{thm-general111}, Theorem \ref{thm-general112} and Corollary \ref{thm-general113}.
+In this paper, several fundamental results about the extended codes $\overline{\C}(\bu)$ of linear codes over finite fields were derived and presented in Theorem \ref{thm-general111}, Theorem \ref{thm-general112} and Corollary \ref{thm-general113}.
 The dual of the extended codes was characterized in Theorem \ref{thm:1}, and the dual distance of the extended codes was analyzed in Theorem \ref{dual-distance} and Theorem \ref{lem:2}.
 A lower bound of the minimum distance of the extended codes of narrow-sense nonprimitive BCH codes was developed in Theorem \ref{NTHM}.
-A fundamental result about the extended codes of the projective two-weight codes was derived in Theorem \ref{PTWeight}, and the parameters of the extended codes of several families of the projective two-weight codes were presented in Section \ref{sec:5}.
 The parameters of the sdandardly extended code of some nonbinary Hammming codes and some Simplex codes were investigated in Section \ref{Sec:6}.
-Many infinite families of optimal codes were obtained in this paper with the extending technique.
+Many infinite families of optimal codes were obtained in this paper with the extending technique $\overline{\C}(\bu)$.